 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

 Receiving a denial for a service or treatment from your insurance company can leave you with many questions.
-Fortunately, every insurer has a process by which you can ask them to reconsider their decision to deny coverage, called an appeal.
+Fortunately, every insurer has a process, called an appeal, by which you can ask them to reconsider their decision to deny coverage.

-Denials are issued if your plan does not cover the service or treatment you or your health care provider requested and/or if your plan determines that the care is not medically necessary.
+Denials are issued if your plan does not cover the service or treatment you or your health care provider requested or if your plan determines that the care is not medically necessary.

 By law, the health plan must provide written notification:

-If a health plan denies payment for a service, under the Affordable Care Act, the health plan is required to provide:
+If a health plan denies payment for a service, the health plan is required to provide:

-An internal appeal is the formal process of requesting that an insurance provider reconsider, in a full and fair review, a decision to deny coverage of payment for a service.
+An internal appeal is the formal process of requesting that the health plan reconsider, in a full and fair review, a decision to deny coverage of payment for a service.

-It's important to note you have a limited amount of time to file an appeal.
-Department of Labor regulations require the filing of a standard appeal within 180 days of receipt of the denial letter.
+It's important to note that you must file an appeal within 180 days of receipt of the denial letter.
 Once an internal appeal is filed, the health plan may:

-In most cases, a member can request a second-level appeal.
+In most cases, you can request a second-level appeal, or request for reconsideration.
 For individual and fully insured plans, the next level is often an external review.
-For self-funded group plans, the next level might be an additional internal level.
+For self-funded group plans, the next level might be an additional internal review.

 An external appeal is a reconsideration of an insurer's decision to deny coverage by an outside, independent organization.
 The external review is conducted by an impartial expert who is not a direct employee of, or who has no business relationship with, the health plan.
 If the case is urgent, it is recommended that you file an external review request at the same time as the internal appeal.

 In most states, a written request for an external review must be filed within 60 days of the date the health plan sent a decision.
-Be sure to include all documentation required for the external review, such as a copy of your insurance card, a completed external review form, a copy of the letter from your insurance company stating that the appeal decision is final, a letter of medical necessity and copies of supporting documentation.
+Be sure to include all documentation required for the external review, such as:

 External reviews are typically decided no later than 60 days after the request is received.